astropy/specutils/docs/fitting.rst

 When fitting over a specific wavelength region of a spectrum, one should use the ``window`` parameter to specify the region.
-Windows can be comprisewd of more than one wavelength interval; each interval is specified by a sequence:
+Windows can be comprised of more than one wavelength interval; each interval is specified by a sequence:

 .. plot::